cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 * Place The Fool on Laughter, as well as _any other cards from your hand that you choose_.
 * Remove all cards but The Fool from your deck for the remainder of the Day.
 * At the end of the turn, discard The Fool.
-* Mark 3 Corruption Points on Laughter to flip it to Slaughter.
+* Mark 3 Corruption Points on Laughter to gain Slaughter.

 #### Slaughter
 _The laughter is growing increasingly deranged and it doesn't seem like you control it anymore._